11bDev-FOB/fragout/SECURITY_REVIEW.md

 ## Executive Summary

-The Y'all Web application is a multi-platform social media posting tool built with Next.js.
+The FragOut application is a multi-platform social media posting tool built with Next.js.
 Overall, the application demonstrates good security awareness with several strong protections in place, but there are several **critical and high-risk vulnerabilities** that require immediate attention.

 **Risk Assessment:** ⚠️ **HIGH RISK** - Immediate action required